Icehawk78/Kardashev/Rules_pictures.md

 #### *Resources*

 There are 3 types of resources – 🍐 Food, 💎 Matter, and ⚛ Energy.
+These are represented by cards.
 Resources are used to build colonies, fleets, and research technology.
 At any point in the game, you may spend 4 of a single type of resource in place of another resource.

 #### *Tiles*

 ##### Planet Tiles
 Planets with resource symbols are able to produce resources.
-Some produce a single type of resource.
 Planets with the military symbol allow you to build and upgrade fleets.
 Some planets have multiple symbols, and can provide all benefits.
 ##### Destroyed Tiles
 The backs of the planet tiles represent destroyed planets.
 ##### Empty Tiles
-There are tiles with no planets or symbols.
-They represents explored, but empty, space.
+Tiles without planets or symbols represent explored, but empty, space.

 #### *Colonies*

-Colonies built on resource tiles produce resource cards.
-Colonies built on military tiles allow for building and upgrading of fleets.
+Colonies may only be built on planet tiles.
+Colonies represent planets that are part of your civilization.

 #### *Fleets*

-Fleets provide defense and the option to attack an opponent’s tiles, as well as letting you explore.
+Fleets represent your military force.
+They move throughout space to attack your opponents and to explore.
+They are also used defensively.

 ## Setup
 Each player chooses one role (see [Roles](#roles)) and gets the associated starting tiles.
 Each role starts with a different number of colonies, fleets, resources, or tech, as indicated on the role card.